IvanMartynenko/unpackWLD/README.md

 ---

-Here is the English translation of the README file.

----

 # VaBankAsi

 **VaBankAsi** is an ASI plugin (modification) for the game *Va-Bank* (The Sting!), written in C++.
 The project's main goal is to extend the game's functionality, remove limits on the number of missions, and provide dynamic replacement of game resources.